SALAHEDDINE-AIT-EL-MAHJOUB/hotello/README.md

 - Distances from city center
 - Available facilities

-Data is stored in a CSV file (`marrakech_hotels.csv`) which is then accessed by the Flutter application.
+Data is stored in a CSV file (`hotels.csv`) which is then accessed by the Flutter application.

 To update the hotel data:
 ```sh